Haleigh Bryant

-Haleigh Alexandra Bryant (born December 20, 2001) is an American artistic gymnast currently competing for Louisiana State University in the NCAA.
-She is the 2021 NCAA Champion on vault.
+Haleigh Alexandra Bryant (born December 20, 2001) is an American former artistic gymnast and current assistant coach for the LSU Tigers gymnastics team.
+She is the 2024 NCAA Champion in the team and individual all-around, and is the 2021 NCAA Champion on vault.

 Early life

 Bryant was born in Atlanta in 2001 to Terry and Trisha Bryant.
-She started training in gymnastics in 2004 and moved to North Carolina in 2011.
+She started training in gymnastics in 2004 and moved to North Carolina in 2011 where she trained at Everest gymnastics.
+Bryant attended William Amos Hough High School.